cloudfoundry/stratos/docs/suse/quickstart.md

 For example, to add the stable charts repository, enter the name `stable` and the URL `https://kubernetes-charts.storage.googleapis.com`.

-Click `Finish` and the Helm repository will be synchronized into Stratos and the Helm functionality will appear in the left-hand side navigation. rom here you can explore the Helm functionality in Stratos.
+Click `Finish` and the Helm repository will be synchronized into Stratos and the Helm functionality will appear in the left-hand side navigation.
+From here you can explore the Helm functionality in Stratos.